IHSD/tappyn/docs/server/index.md

 ### Server Overview

-The tappyn application currently runs on a single LAMP server.
+The Tappyn application currently runs on a single LAMP server.

 * Ubuntu 14.04
 * Apache 2.4.7